BobWu1998/3d_reconst_proj/README.md

 # 3d_reconst_proj
-This project contains work of reconstructing [UWashington dataset](https://rgbd-dataset.cs.washington.edu/dataset/rgbd-scenes/).
-It realizes two pipeline for 3D reconstruction.
+This project contains work of reconstructing the [UWashington dataset](https://rgbd-dataset.cs.washington.edu/dataset/rgbd-scenes/).
+It implements two pipelines for 3D reconstruction.

 The first approach utilizes RGBD Odometry for SLAM in the dataset, a volume is constructed during the reconstruction and directly used for mesh generation.